me-box/databox/guides/app-dev.md

 DATABOX_LOGSTORE_ENDPOINT: The endpoint for the Databox logging service.
 Read-only access can be requested by an app to enable log parsing but this is only ever written to by datastores.
 ARBITER_TOKEN: Your arbiter token.
 This is used in all requests to the arbiter, for example when requesting tokens as a means of authentication.

-[DATABOX_LOCAL_NAME]\_[STORE_TYPE]\_ENDPOINT: If your app requests a datastore to write data into then one or more environment variables will be set containing their endpoints.
-For example, if your app is called `databox-app-alice` and you request a `databox-blob-store` then is environment variable will be DATABOX_APP_ALICE_DATABOX_BLOB_STORE={some https url}.
+DATABOX_STORE_ENDPOINT: If your app requests a datastore to write data into then one or more environment variables will be set containing their endpoints.

 Most of the time you will not need to worry about these as they will be abstracted away in a library.
-For example, [databox-request](https://github.com/me-box/databox-store-blob/blob/master/src/lib/databox-request/databox-request-promise.js).
+For example, [node-databox](https://github.com/me-box/node-databox).

 ### Advanced ###